agrc/group-two-automation/readme.md

 1. GCDB
    1. There are currently publishing tools to go from the fabric to individual feature classes
    1. The process could be made smoother with an attribute ETL after the first step
-1. Tool to align segments
+1. Tool to align segments and points
    1. There seem to be a lot of use cases to be able to select segments from different feature classes and make them coincident
+   1. There is also a need for when digitizing points that they align with a nearby address point

 ## Plan an implementation for automatable processes